-In 2015, Tinker’s Creek Watershed Partners (TCWP) was been awarded a $50,000 Cuyahoga AOC Habitat Restoration Project Planning grant from the Ohio Environmental Protection Agency.
-Funds will be used to create plans for habitat restoration projects in the watershed.
+In 2015, Tinker’s Creek Watershed Partners (TCWP) was awarded a $50,000 Cuyahoga AOC Habitat Restoration Project Planning grant from the Ohio Environmental Protection Agency.
+Funds were used to create plans for habitat restoration projects in the watershed.
 The projects listed below are the ones that were selected for design and which TCWP will be seeking funding to implement.

 Bear Creek Continuation Project

 Part of the AOC funding project within the Watershed Action Plan (WAP), a consultant from BioHabitats, Inc. was hired to restore part of Bear Creek.
 Bear Creek drains a watershed of about 450 acres and is comprised of developments that are residential and light commercial alongside woodlands and open spaces.
 Altered hydrology and damaged stormwater outfalls had changed the character of the creek, deepening the stream bed and leaving steep streambanks instead of a broad floodplain.
 Streams in this condition cannot store water and allow it to infiltrate into the soil, and they cannot support the rich diversity of invertebrates and animals that inhabit healthy streams.
 To address the existing issues, the second phase of the project first repaired a damaged stormwater outfall.
 The conceptual design also redirected Bear Creek away from the existing overhead utilities, created floodplain wetlands in the old channel, and created a shallow “floodplain bench” to provide structural diversity, shallow habitat, and a place to slow and store water during storm events.
 In addition, the design re-established native riparian woody vegetation to create a natural vegetated buffer and to protect the stream.

 Bedford Heights Service Department Project